 Treatment journeys like those of Anna and Mark also include careful attention to nutrition.
 Opting for a balanced diet rich in fruits, vegetables, and whole grains can play a crucial role in recovery and wellness.
 Foods such as leafy greens, berries, nuts, and seeds are packed with essential vitamins and antioxidants that support the body during and after cancer treatment.

 In sharing these personal stories and case studies of IORT, the aim is to shed light on the possibilities that lie within the realm of cancer treatment today.
 Through the lens of real-life experiences, we see not only the challenges but also the hope and triumphs that come with innovative treatment options like intraoperative radiation therapy.
-For those navigating their own cancer journeys, these stories serve as a source of inspiration and a reminder of the power of resilience and informed decision-making.
+For those navigating their cancer journeys, these stories serve as a source of inspiration and a reminder of the power of resilience and informed decision-making.

 Intraoperative radiation therapy (IORT) represents a significant advance in the treatment of breast cancer.
-Unlike traditional radiation therapy that takes weeks to complete, IORT delivers a concentrated dose of radiation to a tumor site during surgery, immediately after the tumor is removed.
+Unlike traditional radiation therapy which takes weeks to complete, IORT delivers a concentrated dose of radiation to a tumor site during surgery, immediately after the tumor is removed.
 This approach has multiple advantages for breast cancer patients, including reducing the time required for radiation treatment and potentially diminishing the exposure of healthy tissues to radiation.

 Recent studies highlight the efficacy of IORT in treating breast cancer.
 Research indicates that IORT can be as effective as whole breast irradiation in preventing cancer recurrence, especially in select patient groups.
 For example, a landmark trial found that older adults with early-stage breast cancer treated with IORT had similar survival rates to those who underwent traditional radiation therapy, with the added benefit of fewer side effects.